 A 12-bit ADC can measure the current seen in the sense resistor, as well as the supply voltage on the VCC pin.
+An alert output can be set to trigger when the ADC current reading exceeds a programmed overcurrent limit threshold.

 An industry-standard IC interface allows a controller to read current and voltage data from the ADC.
 Measurements can be initiated by an IC command.
 Alternatively, the ADC can run continuously, and the user can read the latest conversion data whenever it is required.
-Up to 16 unique IC addresses can be created, depending on how the A0 and A1 pins are connected.
+Up to four unique IC addresses can be created, depending on how the ADR pin is connected.

-The ADM1176 is packaged in a 10-lead MSOP.
+The ADM1178 is packaged in a 10-lead MSOP.

-Rev. C Information furnished by Analog Devices is believed to be accurate and reliable.
+Information furnished by Analog Devices is believed to be accurate and reliable.
 However, no responsibility is assumed by Analog Devices for its use, nor for any infringements of patents or other rights of third parties that may result from its use.
 Specifications subject to change without notice.
 No license is granted by implication or otherwise under any patent or patent rights of Analog Devices.
 Trademarks and registered trademarks are the property of their respective owners.